dart-lang/language/working/augmentations/feature-specification.md

 *   For all corresponding pairs of parameters:

-    *   They have the same type (after type annotation inheritance).
+    *   They have the same type (if not omitted in the augmenting declaration).

     *   They have the same `required` and `covariant` modifiers.